Rockets of Today

 Delta IV Medium

 The Delta started as a three-stage variation of the Thor midrange ICBM made by Douglas Aircraft, and launched some of America’s first satellites, such as Echo 1A on its maiden flight, and Telstar soon after.
 The original Thor variants could barely eke the tiniest of payloads into the lowest of orbits, as the booster was small for easy transport and the upper stages were so skinny that the rocket looked like an electric toothbrush... but they quickly improved its capabilities, and compared to other early rockets, it was exceptionally reliable despite its frequent updates and modifications.
 It launched many satellites until 1981, when it was retired in favor of the space shuttle.
 But the shuttle’s expense brought it back as the larger Delta II in 1989.
 The II was made by McDonnell-Douglas, who were then assimilated by Boeing.
 They have now phased it out, with the final launch occurring in 2018.
 It does have a respectable history, having sent quite a few probes to distant destinations such as Mars and the asteroid belt.
+And now that the entire Delta line has been retired in favor of the Vulcan — the first of these old legacy families to officially be discontinued after I put up a page about it — it can now take a place of honor in the history books alongside names like Titan and Saturn.

 The II used a single Aerojet Rocketdyne RS-27A kerosene engine, which was derived from the Rocketdyne H-1 used in the Saturn 1B.
 It has no gimballing and has to rely on small built-in vernier engines for steering, just as were used in the original Thor.
 It put the kerosene in the top of the first stage and the lox at the bottom, which would not be worth mentioning except that this arrangement is far more unusual than you might guess.
 Most rockets, including the Delta IV, put the lox on top of the first stage, whether the fuel is as dense as kerosene or as light as hydrogen, because in either case the oxygen is the majority of the mass, and they want the center of mass to be forward for stability.
 Maybe it also helps with starting the engines, as the earliest stages of spin-up prefer to move only oxygen with no fuel in order to avoid an external fire, and having extra gravity behind it gives the oxygen some initial pump pressure.
 (I do know that the very tall Saturn V used gravity pressure alone for starting its turbines.)